-Radiation Therapy Clinical II
+Radiation Therapy Clinic II

-The clinical experience is designed to allow the students to apply the knowledge gained in the classroom towards developing the skills and understanding necessary to accurately apply ionizing radiations for the treatment of malignant neoplasms.
-Prerequisite: RAT 2804
+The clinical experience is designed to allow the students to apply the knowledge gained in the classroom and laboratory toward developing the skills necessary to accurately treat the patient.
+Students' responsibilities increase as they progress through the clinical courses.
+Additional competencies are perform in simulation.
+Students must successfully complete the required competencies to obtain proficiency.